What do you do when you love to swim more than anything else in the world?

 Have you ever wondered what goes on in the mind of someone who is completely disconnected from reality?
 Is it really possible to live a “normal” life after being diagnosed with a mental illness?

 Yes.
-I’m living proof.
+I am a living proof.